ngi-nix/ngipkgs/maintainers/nixbuild.md

     ~/.ssh/id_ed25519.pub

-Navigate to <https://nixbuild.net/register>, enter your e-mail address and public key.
+Navigate to <https://nixbuild.net/#register>, enter your e-mail address.

 Confirm your e-mail address (check your inbox).
+Then register your public key.

 ### Configure nixbuild.net to use Cachix